motri/toy_app/README.md

-# README
+# Toy app

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is an exercise app developed as part of Michael Hartl's
+##Ruby on Rails Tutorial
+###Learn Web Development with Rails
+You can see the tutorial [here](https://www.railstutorial.org/book)

-* Ruby version
+* Ruby version 2.4.1

-* System dependencies
+* Run bundle install

 * Configuration

-* Database creation
+* Database created using sqlite3

 * Database initialization

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...